Generic selectors

 Marina Naturals Plants

-Silk plants that are designed to be gentle on fish with fancy fins like Bettas and Fancy Goldfish
+Silk plants designed to be gentle on fish with delicate fins like Bettas and Fancy Goldfish.
+Safe alternative to plastic plants.

 Buy On Amazon